m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/Non-Functional/Security.md

 * **Risk Assessments:**  Risk assessments are proactive measures that identify potential security threats and evaluate their impact on a system.
 This helps prioritize security risks based on their likelihood and severity, allowing for the development of a mitigation plan.
 Risk assessments are crucial for allocating resources effectively and focusing efforts on the most critical threats.

 * **Security Posture Assessments:**  Security posture assessments delve into an organization's overall security strategy.
 Evaluators examine policies, procedures, technologies, and processes to identify potential weaknesses and recommend improvements.
 Regular security posture assessments are essential for maintaining a robust and evolving security strategy.
 ## Types of Security Testing Tools
-### SAST (Static Application Security Testing)
-SAST, also known as static code analysis, is a type of security testing tool that analyzes the source code of a software application without executing it.
-The goal of SAST is to identify potential security vulnerabilities early in the software development lifecycle, before the application is deployed.
-SAST tools typically use a variety of techniques, including code review, data flow analysis, and vulnerability scanning, to identify potential security issues.
+* **Static Application Security Testing (SAST):**  Also known as static code analysis, SAST tools analyze the source code of an application without execution.
+They identify potential vulnerabilities early in the development lifecycle, focusing on common coding errors and security weaknesses.
+SAST leverages various techniques like code review, data flow analysis, and vulnerability matching against known threat databases.

-### DAST (Dynamic Application Security Testing)
-DAST, also known as dynamic analysis or black box testing, is a type of security testing tool that evaluates a software application while it is running.
-The goal of DAST is to identify potential security vulnerabilities by sending requests to the application and observing its behavior.
-DAST tools typically use techniques such as vulnerability scanning, penetration testing, and data flow analysis to identify security issues.
+* **Dynamic Application Security Testing (DAST):**  DAST, often referred to as dynamic analysis or black-box testing, evaluates a running application.
+It identifies vulnerabilities by simulating real-world attacks and observing the application's behavior.
+DAST tools employ techniques like vulnerability scanning, penetration testing methodologies, and data flow analysis to uncover security issues during runtime.

-### IAST (Interactive Application Security Testing)
-IAST is a type of security testing tool that combines elements of SAST and DAST to provide real-time analysis of a software application while it is running.
-IAST tools are designed to detect security vulnerabilities and to provide immediate feedback to the application so that it can respond appropriately.
+* **Interactive Application Security Testing (IAST):**  IAST bridges the gap between SAST and DAST, offering real-time analysis while the application is running.
+These tools provide immediate feedback to the application, allowing it to respond dynamically to potential threats.
+IAST leverages a combination of static and dynamic analysis techniques, making it a valuable asset for  continuous security monitoring.

-### SCA (Software Composition Analysis)
-Software composition analysis analyzes the third-party components that are used in a software application.
-The goal of SCA is to identify potential security vulnerabilities in the third-party components and to provide recommendations for remediation.
-SCA tools typically use a combination of automated and manual testing methods, and have helped foster a culture of shifting security to the left (i.e., implementing security earlier in the development lifecycle).
+* **Software Composition Analysis (SCA):**  SCA tools specifically target third-party components used within an application.
+They identify potential security vulnerabilities within these pre-built elements and provide recommendations for remediation.
+SCA tools often utilize a combination of automated analysis and manual review to ensure the security of these integrated components.
+The growing use of SCA reflects the security best practice of "shifting security left," emphasizing security throughout the development lifecycle.

-### MAST (Mobile Application Security Testing)
-MAST solutions are specifically designed to evaluate the security of mobile applications.
-The goal of MAST is to identify potential security vulnerabilities in mobile applications and to provide recommendations for remediation.
-MAST tools typically use techniques such as vulnerability scanning, penetration testing, and static and dynamic testing.
+* **Mobile Application Security Testing (MAST):**  As mobile applications proliferate, MAST tools have become essential.
+They are specifically designed to evaluate the security posture of mobile apps, identifying vulnerabilities and providing remediation recommendations.
+MAST tools typically incorporate a combination of vulnerability scanning, penetration testing, and static and dynamic analysis techniques to thoroughly assess mobile application security.

-### RASP (Runtime Application Self-Protection)
-RASP is a type of security testing tool that is designed to protect a software application from security threats by providing real-time analysis of the application's behavior.
-RASP tools are designed to detect and respond to security threats in real-time, allowing the application to defend itself against attacks.
-RASP tools typically use techniques such as data flow analysis, vulnerability scanning, and penetration testing.
+* **Runtime Application Self-Protection (RASP):**  RASP tools provide real-time protection for software applications by continuously analyzing application behavior.
+They detect and respond to security threats in real-time, enabling the application to defend itself against attacks.
+RASP tools leverage techniques like data flow analysis, vulnerability scanning, and penetration testing methodologies to safeguard applications throughout their runtime.

 ## Security Testing with HackerOne
-While application security testing tools powered by automation and AI offer some benefits, they are not a silver bullet.
-Automated AST will often miss deeply rooted, elusive vulnerabilities that bad actors target, have limitations in language support, and often produce a deluge of false positives that frustrate developers and security professionals alike.
+While automated application security testing (AST) tools offer undeniable benefits, they have limitations.
+These tools may miss complex vulnerabilities, struggle with certain programming languages, and generate overwhelming false positives that burden developers and security professionals.

-The HackerOne Attack Resistance Platform removes these roadblocks by taking a preemptive approach to security, designed to outmatch cybercriminals with expertise from a legion of ethical hackers who work for you:
+HackerOne's Attack Resistance Platform addresses these challenges by fostering a collaborative security approach that leverages the expertise of a global community of ethical hackers.
+Here's how HackerOne empowers organizations to achieve superior security:

-HackerOne identifies a complete inventory of your digital assets.
-Ethical hackers provide context to map your assets for comprehensive visibility and control.
-They pinpoint the most critical flaws in your asset inventory and risk rank them for prioritized scoping, and continually test those assets from an adversarial point of view to find the vectors most likely to be leveraged by a cybercriminal.
-You decide the testing scope based on timing, risk, and business priorities.
-The results will save your security operations teams valuable time by prioritizing the vulnerabilities that pose the most risk.
-You’ll launch digital applications that are secure by design by feeding back findings to your developer teams.
-And, you’ll be assured your security coverage is validated with standardized testing by specialized experts.
+* **Comprehensive Asset Inventory:**  HackerOne meticulously identifies and maps all your digital assets, providing a clear and complete picture of your attack surface.
+Ethical hackers play a crucial role in this process, offering valuable context for a holistic understanding of your assets and potential security risks.

+* **Prioritized Vulnerability Management:**  Ethical hackers go beyond just identifying vulnerabilities; they analyze and rank them based on criticality.
+This risk-based approach allows you to prioritize vulnerabilities for focused remediation, ensuring you address the most dangerous threats first.

+* **Continuous Adversarial Testing:**  HackerOne's platform facilitates continuous penetration testing from the ethical hacker community.
+These ethical hackers mimic real-world attacker behaviors, relentlessly probing your defenses to identify the specific vulnerabilities most likely to be exploited by malicious actors.

+* **Flexible Testing Scopes:**  You retain complete control over the scope of security testing, allowing you to tailor it to your specific needs, time constraints, risk tolerance, and business priorities.

+* **Streamlined Security Operations:**  By prioritizing vulnerabilities based on risk, HackerOne empowers your security teams to focus their efforts on the most critical issues.
+This significantly reduces wasted time and resources associated with addressing low-risk vulnerabilities.

+* **Secure by Design Development:**  HackerOne fosters a "security by design" philosophy by integrating security testing throughout the development lifecycle.
+Real-time vulnerability feedback empowers developers to proactively address security flaws before they impact production environments.

+* **Validated Security Coverage:**  With standardized testing methodologies executed by a global pool of security experts, HackerOne ensures comprehensive security coverage for your digital assets.
+This independent validation provides confidence that your defenses are robust and effective against evolving cyber threats.
+## Example
+## Case Study: Protecting a Bank's Mobile App with Security Testing

+Let's imagine a scenario where Acme Bank is developing a new mobile banking application.
+Security is paramount for such an application, as it handles sensitive financial data.
+Here's how a combination of security testing methods and tools can be implemented to ensure the app's security:

+**Early Detection with SAST:**

+* Throughout the development process, developers utilize SAST tools to analyze the app's source code.
+This helps identify common coding errors and security vulnerabilities early on, preventing them from becoming deeply ingrained in the application.

+**Continuous Monitoring with DAST:**

+* As development progresses, DAST tools are employed to scan the running application.
+These tools simulate real-world attacks, searching for vulnerabilities that might allow unauthorized access to user accounts or financial data.

+**Penetration Testing for Depth:**

+* Before deployment, a team of ethical hackers conducts penetration testing on the app.
+These hackers employ various techniques, mimicking real-world attackers, to uncover complex vulnerabilities that automated tools might miss.
+This in-depth analysis helps identify potential security breaches and allows for effective mitigation strategies.

+**Mobile Application Security Testing (MAST):**

+*  A specialized MAST tool is used to assess the app's security posture specifically for mobile devices.
+This testing focuses on vulnerabilities unique to mobile platforms, such as insecure data storage or weak authentication mechanisms.

+**HackerOne for Continuous Improvement:**

+* Acme Bank leverages HackerOne's platform to establish a bug bounty program.
+Ethical hackers from around the world can test the app and report any vulnerabilities they discover.
+This continuous adversarial testing helps identify potential weaknesses that traditional testing methods might miss.

+**Benefits of a Multi-Layered Approach:**

+By implementing a comprehensive security testing strategy that combines automated tools, penetration testing, and a bug bounty program, Acme Bank can achieve several benefits:

+* **Early Identification of Vulnerabilities:**  Security flaws are identified and addressed early in the development lifecycle, before they can be exploited by malicious actors.
+* **Reduced Development Costs:**  Fixing vulnerabilities early is significantly cheaper than remediating them after the app is deployed.
+* **Enhanced Security Posture:**  The combination of automated and manual testing methods ensures a more robust security posture for the mobile banking application.
+* **Improved User Trust:**  Robust security measures foster trust and confidence among users, encouraging them to adopt the new mobile banking app.